 9. Get a caffeine kick at a historic coffeehouse

-Trieste is Italy’s uncontested coffee capital and the city’s love affair with coffee dates back to the mid-18th century (during Habsburg rule) when it became a major coffee port of the Mediterranean.
+Trieste is Italy’s uncontested coffee capital and the city’s love affair with coffee dates back to the mid-18th century (during Habsburg rule) when it became a major coffee port in the Mediterranean.
 Trieste received beans from coffee plantations from around the world to supply coffee houses throughout the Austro-Hungarian Empire.

 Through this long and intricate association with coffee, coffee drinking became a popular pastime in Trieste, and even today, it is said that the city’s inhabitants guzzle nearly twice as much coffee on average as their fellow countrymen.
 Two notable coffee brands founded in Trieste are Illy and Hausbrandt.

 One of the essential things to do in Trieste is to pay a visit to one of the city’s historic coffeehouses.
 At one point there were close to 100 cafès in the center of the city, and though that number has been significantly cut down, you can still breathe the aroma of roasting beans emanating from select establishments.

 Similar to the coffeehouses in Vienna, the places have been Trieste’s most important social institution.
 They’ve been places to relax, discuss business or politics, read, write, and play cards.